-Just like you adapt and learn the current ways, Google changes and learns as well.
+Like you adapt and learn the current ways, Google is also changing to serve its customers better.

-Everyday content is published online and Google crawls the content to understand what it is about.
-If the content is properly formatted and written in Google’s “language”, Google will be able to rank the content accordingly.
+Everyday content is published online, and Google crawls the content to understand what it is about to rank the content accordingly.

 Not too long ago, text was the primary form of content online, and it is easy for Google to understand.

 Today more videos, images, and audio are being uploaded on the internet.

-You must help Google understand what your images are with alt tags to rank higher in search with images.
+You must help Google understand your images with alt tags to rank higher in search with images.
 I will go into that further later in this article.

-So, the bottom line is, if you do not make it easy for Google to understand what your content is about, you will not rank in the search engines and you will never be found.
+So, the bottom line is, if you do not make it easy for Google to understand what your content is about, your artist website will not rank high in the search results.

 Search engines are the number one source of traffic.